 A non-profit company based in Madison, Wisconsin, Great Lakes has been in business since 1967 and pride themselves on giving back to their community, with a company slogan of ‘Doing what’s right to change lives for the better’.

-Unlike a lender, Great Lakes does not initiate any of the loans it services, but rather acts as the intermediary and guarantor between the borrower (you) and lender (the federal government or a private company, depending on your loan type) once the loan enters repayment.
+Unlike a lender, Great Lakes does not initiate any of the loans it services but rather acts as the intermediary and guarantor between the borrower (you) and lender (the federal government or a private company, depending on your loan type) once the loan enters repayment.

 Great Lakes also has a philanthropy arm that offers scholarships, grants, and college advising, and has committed nearly $225 million to these efforts since 2006.

-When the bill comes: making monthly loan payments to Great Lakes
+Making monthly loan payments to Great Lakes

 Making your student loan payments to Great Lakes is pretty straightforward, and borrowers have a number of options when choosing how to pay.